 Entering the zendo

-We are holding meditation and services in two different locations during the summer, and there will likely be more changes in the fall.
+Events are generally in the Sodo, the big new temple building on the left at the end of our drive.
 For Wednesday evenings and Sunday mornings we have guestmasters who can help orient you as to where to put coats, shoes, and other belongings, where to sit, etc.

 When you enter the meditation hall itself, take a moment to stop and enter the mental space of the room — that is, consider where you are going and how you will get there in a mindful way.
 Try not to take seats the end of the rows closest to the altar (often used by people with additional responsibilities).
 At the entrance, make gassho (press the palms of the hands together) and bow.
-If you are crossing to the far side of the room, go to the haishiki (the bowing mat in the center of the room, pronounced high-shee-kee).
-Facing the altar at the foot of the haishiki, standing near one corner, make gassho and bow.
-Try not to walk in front of those already seated.
-That is, if people are seated for zazen and facing the wall, walk between the inner row of seats and the haishiki to get to your own seat.
-If they are facing the center of the room for a service, walk next to the wall.
+Walk in front of as few people as possible to get to your seat.
 Whenever you pass in front of the altar, even if you are at the back of the hall furthest away from the altar, it is respectful to pause and make gassho and a short standing bow toward the altar as you pass.